Cold Brew Coffee and Bourbon together? Yes, please!

 Once we had the cold brew ready, we mixed in nice smooth bourbon, which is a classic pairing, the sweet vanilla and caramel notes of the bourbon complimenting the dark flavors of the coffee.
 This is a classic way of making a warm adult coffee that we love in the winter, but since we were going with a cold cocktail for the summer, we wanted to mix it up and come up with something different.

 A splash of dark maple syrup adds a sweet note and added a flavor that really works with the coffee and bourbon.
 Adding a bit of orange liqueur brightened the cocktail and added a nice orange perfume that mixes nice with the aroma of the coffee.
 Topping the drink with some heavy cream gives the drink a rich creaminess and a wonderful silky mouth feel, plus gives the cocktail a classic latte look.
-Cheers!
+If you want a warm coffee cocktail, may we recommend our Toasted Cream Irish Coffee!

 - 2.5 oz strong cold brew coffee